 These kinds of interactions led me to initially believe that contrary to prevailing ideas about “the state of education in Africa,” Uganda’s education system and media were far superior to those back home, which regularly feature such riveting and politically important issues as local owl sightings.

 But when you delve into why the Canadian Prairies receive as much attention as the Sahel in geography class here, a number of troubling explanations emerge.
 The first is an out-dated school curriculum shaped by the legacies of colonialism and its buddy, Eurocentrism (encompassing North America).

 Although some efforts have been made to “decolonize” the primary school syllabus, the secondary school curriculum has stagnated for decades.
 As the head of secondary education at the National Curriculum Development Centre rightfully states, “we still talk of the prairies of Canada.
 This is outdated.
-We need to localise.”
+We need to localize.”
 A reform process has been underway since 2012 to make the curriculum more relevant, but it is unlikely to be implemented until at least 2016.

 Added to this is the formal classroom-based education system itself being a colonial inheritance, which many critics argue was and still is unsuited to local cultures, values, and livelihoods.
 For example, while agriculture still employs the majority of the population, it is only an optional course in most secondary schools, and remains highly theoretical.
 The proof?
 The highest grades in agriculture are achieved in schools which have no teaching gardens.